Is Sushi Healthy? Here's What a Dietitian Says

-If you have not had sushi, you miss out not only on the delicious food but also on its nutritional benefits.
-If you are already a sushi lover, then you'll love learning more about why it's good for you.
+If you have never had sushi, it is never too late to try this delicious food and discover its nutritional benefits.
+If you are already a sushi lover, you'll love learning more about why it's good for you.

 What makes sushi a well-loved food is its endless combination of ingredients creating a wide range of complex yet enticing flavors.
 From the freshly tasting sashimi pieces to the famous California roll and the chopped scallop handroll, restaurants can offer traditional sushi selections alongside the house or specialty rolls.

 Generally, one piece of a traditional maki roll provides anywhere between 20 and 28 calories.
 Depending on the filling, a piece of vegetable maki (20g), for instance, has 20 calories, while a piece of tuna maki (30g) has 29 calories.
 A piece of salmon nigiri (35g) provides 37 calories, and a slice (1 oz) of salmon sashimi provides 36 calories.

 The health benefits of sushi lie within two components: the fish and the seaweed.

 Fish is a lean and nutritious source of protein.
 While most people get enough protein, USDA My Plate recommends adults eat between 5 and 7 ounces-equivalent of protein foods daily.
 Protein helps fill you up since it takes longer to digest, so your meal is more satisfying.
 Sushi is a great way to get your lean protein servings if you love eating fish, but if you are a vegetarian or a vegan, you can also enjoy sushi made with plant-based proteins, such as tofu, to meet your recommended daily intake of protein foods.